p-martinho/Modular.Api.Template/README.md

 # Final Notes

 * I would recommend using Enumeration classes instead of `enum`s for enumerations with logic (switch statements, etc.).
-The enumeration classes bring several benefits, you can explore a library like [PMart.Enumeration](https://github.com/p-martinho/Enumeration) (library from me, but there are others).
+The enumeration classes bring several benefits.
+You can explore a library like [PMart.Enumeration](https://github.com/p-martinho/Enumeration) (there are others).

-# TODO
-- Figure out how to skip integration tests, without running the fixture
-- Check .slnx file is better supported (not preview anymore, the template engine supports it, etc.)
-- Check Scalar (types, xml comments, responses, authentication, etc.)
-- Update dependencies
-- Tests: Aspire, Scalar, unit tests, code coverage, requests, pipelines